pytroll/pytroll-collectors/doc/source/index.rst

 check_existing_files_after_start
     Optional.
 When the first postroll message arrives after the segment gatherer has started, check the file system if there are existing files that should also be added to this time slot.
+Currently does not support (remote) S3 filesystems.
 Defaults to False.

 The YAML format supports collection of several different data together.
 As an example: SEVIRI data and NWC SAF GEO products.